RCN-ECS/GenomicsWorkshop/README.md

 ### Morning Day 2: Presentations: Hypothesis Testing and Integrative Analyses in Genomics

 We invite presentations for testing hypotheses in genomics from a variety of marine and non-marine systems that go beyond simple "identify the genes."
-Abstracts that clearly state the hypothesis being tested and the outcome of the test will be given the highest score.
+Abstracts that clearly state the hypothesis being tested and the outcome of the test will be given the highest score, or abstracts that integrate differents levels of data (e.g. phenotypic, genomic, population) to give new insights into classical evolutionary questions.

 ### Afternoon Day 2: Discussion of filtering, standards, and best practices